Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 usage: rpm-versionlock [-h] [-V] [--always-ok] [--check-excludes] [-c CRIT]
                        [--ignore IGNORE] [--lengthy] [--match MATCH]
                        [--no-match-severity {ok,warn,crit,unknown}]
-                       [--no-perfdata] [--timeout TIMEOUT] [-w WARN]
+                       [--no-perfdata] [-w WARN]

 Reports the packages that the RPM package manager holds back at a fixed version.
 A version lock set to work around a broken update and then forgotten keeps a host on an unpatched version for good, while the update check stays green because the package manager no longer offers the update.
+Only locks the package manager actually applies are reported, so a lock list it has switched off stays quiet.
 Alerts as soon as one lock is in place; raise --warning to tolerate a number of deliberate locks, or filter the ones you keep on purpose with --ignore.
 Optionally also reports the packages excluded in the package manager configuration via --check-excludes.
 Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit